-There’s something so invigorating about this time of year.
-The longer, warmer days seem to awaken something within that’s been lying dormant over winter, and the thrill of new life and new beginnings adds a spring-fuelled spring to the step.
-This season is also a great time to get into edible gardening, and with lockdowns and social restrictions keeping us at home more, an increasing number of us are keen to learn more about growing our own food.
+There’s something so invigorating about spring.
+The longer, warmer days seem to awaken something within that’s been lying dormant over winter, and the thrill of new life and new beginnings adds a spring to the step.
+It’s also a great time to get into edible gardening, and with lockdowns and social restrictions keeping us at home more, an increasing number of us are keen to learn more about growing our own food.
 So whether you’re a gardening newbie or an old hand, now is a great time for getting out into the garden and getting your hands dirty.
 Here’s our guide on how to get your garden ready, and what to plant right now.

 “Spring is a colourful time of the year in the garden, with plenty of perennials and annuals in full bloom,” says Katy Schreuder, Bunnings Horticulturalist.
 “The best vegies to plant now are tomatoes, chilli, capsicum, cucumber, salad greens, beetroot, peas and beans.”

 Soil preparation is key to helping plants thrive throughout the year, Schreuder advises.

 “For best results, improve your soil before planting with composts and manures,” she says.
 “It’s also important to maintain a regular watering regime.
 A fortnightly application of a suitable vegetable fertiliser and seaweed extract will also ensure strong, healthy growth.”

 Schreuder also recommends that you protect tender seedlings from strong winds and late season frosts.
 Use canes and trellises for support as plants grow throughout spring.